sammyne/mastering-ethereum/chapter07-smart-contracts-and-solidity/README.md

 - Web-based text editors
   - [Remix IDE](https://remix.ethereum.org/#optimize=false&version=soljson-v0.5.1+commit.c8a2cb62.js)
   - [EthFiddle](https://ethfiddle.com/)
-- Simply save your program source code with a `.sol` extension and it will be recognized by the Solidity compiler as a Solidity program
+- Simply save your program source code with a `.sol` extension and it will be recognized by the solidity compiler as a Solidity program

 ### Writing a Simple Solidity Program